Healthy Homes Assessment Iona

 Draught Stopping Iona

-If a draft can be perceived as a result of gaps or holes the area requirements to be sealed.
+If a draught is perceived as a result of gaps or holes that it requirements to be closed.

-What are the most unreasonable gaps or holes?
+What are unreasonable gaps or holes?

-Check out the complete details to the Healthy Homes draught stopping requirements.
+Find the complete specifications of the Healthy Homes draught stopping requirements.

 draught stopping building inspections